cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 color: success
 ---

-Who never had a surprise when checking the billing panel from Amazon, google or another cloud provider?
-It happened with me a couple of times when checking my AWS personal account and I am sure it happens with you as well as in your organisation 😅
+Who never had a surprise when checking the billing panel from Amazon, google, or another cloud provider?
+It happened with me, a couple of times when checking my AWS personal account and I am sure it happens with you as well as in your organization 😅

 ## Common problems and motivations 💸

-It’s not rare that we sometimes think a service would cost X and it ends up costing 2X in the final of the month, sometimes we also create resources manually for experimentations and forget to clean them up, on the other hand, its not healthy to access the billings everyday to check whether the costs is okay or not, so the best way to avoid surprises in the end of the month would be automate this process by creating some sort of alarms when something is wrong.
+It’s not rare that we sometimes think a service would cost X and it ends up costing 2X in the final of the month, sometimes we also create resources manually for experimentations and forget to clean them up, on the other hand, it is not healthy to access the billings every day to check whether the costs are okay or not, so the best way to avoid surprises at the end of the month would be automating this process and creating some sort of alarms when something is wrong.

-Is this post we are going to create a process to keep track of our billings in AWS by defining a threshold in the account level as well as by services level and also creating an integration with Slack since I have seen that people prefer slack rather than email, for that we are going to use [Terraform](https://www.terraform.io/) and the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration in order to send alarms from our account to a specific channel in Slack.
+Is this post we are going to create a process to keep track of our billings in AWS by defining a threshold in the account level as well as by services level and also creating an integration with Slack since I have seen that people prefer slack rather than email, for that, we are going to use [Terraform](https://www.terraform.io/) and the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration to send alarms from our account to a specific channel in Slack.

 ## Implementation Scenario

-Using AWS Billings its possible to keep track of costs using a lot of approaches, for instance, resources tags where we can filter costs by a specific business or teams, also resources names using amazon services names, etc. Its possible to set alarms when for forecasts values or current values.
+Using AWS Billings its possible to keep track of costs using a lot of approaches, for instance, resource tags where we can filter costs by a specific business or teams, resource names using amazon services names, etc. It is possible to set alarms when for forecast values or current values.

-In our study case, we have a `development account` in AWS and we basically use two services `EC2` and `S3`, looking into the previous billing we usually pay for those:
+In our study case, we have a `development account` in AWS and we use two services `EC2` and `S3`, looking into the previous billing we usually pay for those:

 - **EC2:** $ 10,00
 - **S3:** $ 5,00

-We also want to reserve $ 5,00 in the account for eventual costs, in the end what we need to achieve is:
+We also want to reserve $ 5,00 in the account for eventual costs, in the end, what we need to achieve is:

 Receive an alert when:
-- Forecast ammount for the `Development account` is `greater than 20,00`
+- Forecast amount for the `Development account` is `greater than 20,00`
-- Forecast ammount for `EC2` is `greater than 10,00`
+- Forecast amount for `EC2` is `greater than 10,00`
-- Forecast ammount for `S3` is `greater than 5,00`
+- Forecast amount for `S3` is `greater than 5,00`

 After implementing the module in terraform, we are going to use it like this: